Terms & Conditions

 What is credit transfer?

 Credit transfer is the recognition of learning achieved through formal education and training.
-Under the Standards for NVR Registered Training Organisations, qualifications and statements of attainment issued by any RTO are to be accepted and recognised by all other RTOs.
-Credit Transfer allows a student to be awarded a unit of competency/module based on successful completion of the unit which has been previously awarded.
+Under the ASQA Standards for Registered Training Organisations, qualifications and statements of attainment issued by any RTO must be accepted and recognised by all other RTOs.
+Firstaidpro will request authentication of any qualification presented by a student from the issuing RTO as part of the process of confirming competency.
+Credit Transfer allows a student to be awarded a unit of competency/module based on successful completion of the unit which has been previously awarded whether by Firstaidpro or any other registered training organisation in Australia (RTO).

-If you are seeking credit you are required to present your statement of attainment or qualification for examination by FirstAidPro Adelaide.
+If you are seeking credit you are required to present your statement of attainment or qualification for examination by FirstAidPro upon enrolment in any course.
 These documents will provide the detail of what units of competence the applicant has been previously issued.
-You must provide satisfactory evidence that the statement of attainment or qualification is yours and that it has been issued by an Australian RTO.
+You must provide satisfactory evidence that the statement of attainment or qualification is yours and that an Australian RTO has issued it.
+A fee may be charged for processing this application, that is not more than the full enrolment fee for the course being undertaken.

 Statements of attainment or qualifications should be in the correct format as outlined in the Australian Qualifications Framework Implementation Handbook.
 You are required to submit copies only which are certified as true copies of the original.